JordanMarcelino/JordanMarcelino/README.md

 Hi, I'm Jordan👋
-- 🤖 I'm a Machine Learning Engineer and Backend Engineer
+- 🤖 I'm a Software Engineer and Machine Learning Engineer
 - 😁 I like to learn new thing

 ### Languages